Troon F.C.: Club colours and crest

 Previous Troon-based teams from the pre-war period played in plain blue, red or black, but when Troon F.C. were founded in 1946 they wore a red bodied strip with white collar and sleeves, white shorts and socks with red trim.

 During the 1960s, they wore white tops and black shorts for a spell, before a radical change to an all maroon kit from the late 1960s until 1977 when the club became known as simply "Troon Football Club".

 It was at this point when blue first entered the strip, initially as the main chest colour in a similar style to the original kit from 1946.
-Red & white hoops with blue shorts were worn from 1988-90 before blue and black stripes became the main jersey colours in the early nineties and have remained ever since, although red has continued to be utilised as a change strip in homage to the original strips.
+Red & white hoops with blue shorts were worn from 1988 to 1990 before blue and black stripes became the main jersey colours in the early nineties and have remained ever since, although red has continued to be utilised as a change strip in homage to the original strips.